|Brand||THE ROYAL AUSTRALIAN MINT|

 |Nicolle Keyes||The Royal Australian Mint||Marketing & Communications Manager|

-With over 25 million coins minted (one for every Australian) and released into circulation, the Donation Dollar is in itself a piece of new media – inspiring the holder to donate it to a cause, a charity or those in need.
+Not since the creation of currency in ancient Mesopotamia, more than 5000 years ago, has a coin been designed for compassion, not commerce.
 Donation Dollar is not only the first of its kind in the world, it's the first time a coin has been used to illicit a direct response, inspiring the holder to donate rather than spend it, resulting in over 25 million individual billboards in the hands of every Australian.

-Long-term outcomes - With the average lifespan of an Australian coin being 30 years, the Donation Dollar will remain in circulation for decades to come, being donated over and over again on a continuous loop of generosity.
-If every Australian donated just one Donation Dollar each month, we’d raise an additional $300 million for charity each year, and $9 billion over the coin’s lifecycle.
+Long-term outcomes - With the average lifespan of an Australian coin being 30yrs, the Donation Dollar will remain in circulation for decades to come, being donated over and over again on a continuous loop of generosity.
+If every Australian donated just one Donation Dollar each month, we’d raise an additional $300million for charity each year, and $9billion over the coin’s lifecycle.
 Results/Success – Donation Dollar has been embraced by the Australian public, inspiring them to reconsider the coins in their change and their potential power for good. • 88.9%+ of Australian population reached • 99.9% positive sentiment • Within the first 2 months, 53% of Donation Dollars found were donated.
 Scalability - Based on this innovative approach to reimagining the role physical currency plays in society and its potential for good, Donation Dollar has gained the interest of other countries, looking to adopt the idea themselves.
+Investment received - $0